ayushgupta128/Real-time-data-analytics-using-kafka-on-AWS/README.md

 # Real-time-data-analytics-using-kafka-on-AWS

-In this Project I Simulated a real time covid 19 data from https://api.covid19api.com/summary API.
+In this Project, I Simulated a real time covid 19 data from https://api.covid19api.com/summary API.

 The data is filtered and cleaned using pandas and then sent to Kafka topic setup in AWS EC2.
 The data is read from the Kafka topic using Spark Streaming ReadStream API.
 It isaggregated by calculating the stats of the columns and pushed to different Kafka topic.